dmz44/Robotics_Assignment_1/README.md

 1) Log in to your account, open a new terminal window, and open the ~/.bashrc file in vi editor.

-'vi ~/.bashrc
+' vi ~/.bashrc

 2) Append the following lines to the bashrc.
 You can start making changes in a vi editor by entering “i” to enter into insert mode.
 When you are done, exit out of insert mode with ESC and type :wq with enter to save and exit.
 By appending commands to the bashrc, these commands will execute whenever a new terminal window is opened.

+'''
-'source /opt/ros/foxy/setup.bash
+source /opt/ros/foxy/setup.bash
-'export ROS_DOMAIN_ID=30 #Turtlebot3
+export ROS_DOMAIN_ID=30 #Turtlebot3
-'source /home/chiu/turtlebot3_ws/install/setup.bash
+source /home/chiu/turtlebot3_ws/install/setup.bash
+'''

 3) Changes to bashrc needs to be applied to the current terminal.
 Source the current terminal after saving bashrc.

-source ~/.bashrc
+'source ~/.bashrc

 4) You may ignore the following warnings every time you open a new terminal

+'''
 not found: "/home/chiu/turtlebot3_ws/install/turtlebot3_fake_node/share/turtlebot3_fake_node/local_setup.bash"
 not found: "/home/chiu/turtlebot3_ws/install/turtlebot3_gazebo/share/turtlebot3_gazebo/local_setup.bash"
+'''

 5) Because this is a Ph.D. course, we will leave the sudo password for NUC here.
 However, please do not use sudo unless absolutely necessary, as sudo is a major security risk among students that we want to move away from in the future.